thaidoan868/hogwarts/documents/customer-requirements.md

 - As a contributor, I can propose deleting a wizard

 ## Comments
-- As a contributor I can comment on posts, articles, wizards
+- As a contributor I can comment on posts, wizards
 - As a contributor I can report a comment
-- As a reviewer, I can remove a comment
+- As an admin, I can remove a comment

-## Posts/questions
+## Posts
 - As a contributor, I can share a post
-- As a contributor, I can ask a question
 - As a contributor I can report a post
-- As a reviewer, I can remove a post
+- As a admin, I can remove a post

-## Articles
-- As a contributor, I can write an article
-- As a contributor I can report a article
-- As a reviewer, I can remove a article

 ## Chatting
 - As a contributor, I can chat via text or image with other contributors